 The Best Bike Tools for Triathletes: A Shop-Grade Chain Whip

 If you own a pair of race or trainer wheels, then this tool and the next one are essential.
 If not, feel free to move along.
 This unique cassette tool actually isn’t a chain whip, but it acts like one.
 Using the same vise-grip style wrench that is a life saver for any contractor or homeowner, this cassette tool locks onto your cassette and doesn’t let go until your done.
-Way way easier than a standard chain whip.
+The new, updated version has marks on the size adjusting knob that indicated gear size, so there’s no guessing on which cog to clamp it onto.
+Way way easier (and less frustrating) than a standard chain whip.

 The Best Bike Tools for Triathletes: Cassette Lockring Tool